Other places of interest in Brittany

-Visit Brittany – We now invite you to spend a whole day in the midst of countryside.
+We now invite you to spend a whole day in the middle of the Brittany countryside.

 Le Faouët (Morbihan)

 Let’s reach Le Faouët (beech forest), a village of enchanting spots.

 In the main square, the large 1,000-sqm market, is a majestic oak and fir wood structure, entirely covered by a slate roof.